wingify/readme-central/docs/SDK Reference/server-side-sdks/fme-ruby/fme-ruby-event-batching.md

 ## Configuring Event Batching

-VWO FME SDKs offer flexible configuration options to control how event batching behaves across different environments.
+VWO FE SDKs offer flexible configuration options to control how event batching behaves across different environments.
 During SDK initialization, developers can enable and fine-tune event batching via a configuration object (commonly named `batch_event_data` or equivalent, depending on the SDK language.

 This configuration allows you to define when and how events—such as visitor tracking, conversions, and custom attributes—should be grouped and dispatched to the VWO servers.